PabloCoello/choice-survey/README.md

 # choice-survey
-R functions for designing a choice experiment survey.
+R functions for designing and deploy an adaptive choice experiment survey.
+Mainly based in the "idefix" R package.

-## build docker image
+## Start app:

-bash utils.sh build
+bash utils.sh

-## enter dev env

-bash utils enter